 I keep to myself MUCH more, but I have the most profound, mutual, and gratifying relationships that I never thought I could have.

 Here’s how + why the “I have no friends” realization isn’t really that bad.

 Here’s what I’ve learned about the “I have no friends” feeling/realization + why keeping your circle small is the only way to go:

 Today, I have no friends.

 I have a few close relationships in my life that are so meaningful to me, referring to these people as a “friend,” would be an insult at this point.
-They are the family that I have chosen for myself, the lights that amplify my own and the mates that my soul has recognized from day one.
+They are the family that I have chosen for myself, the lights that amplify my own, and the mates that my soul has recognized from day one.
 How did I finally attract this level of quality?
 I learned to enjoy my own company.
-I stopped auditioning in my relationships, started connecting and soon… quantity started to give me an emotional gag reflex because I had already tasted the heaven of quality.
+I stopped auditioning in my relationships, started connecting and soon… quantity started to give me an emotional gag reflex because I had already experienced the heaven of quality.

 Of course, I have a lot of acquaintances in my life that I hang out with from time to time.
 These are people that I genuinely care about and enjoy.
 However, these relationships now have a more realistic place in my life.
-They aren’t my priority because I’m no longer looking for volume to = meaning.
+They aren’t my top priority because I’m no longer looking for volume to = meaning.
 I’m able to appreciate my acquaintance relationships on a zero-stress level because I have no expectations.
 There’s no longer this pressure to somehow grow a rose garden out of cement.

 As your circle gets smaller, the quality of the ones in it exponentially increases.